Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 “Me too,” Jin Ling said immediately, walking over the boys on the floor and almost stepping on Ouyang Zizhen’s hand.

 They followed Mo Xuanyu through the decrepit house.
-It would be hard to believe anyone lived here even if Sizhui had not glimpsed the old and mean woman who had refused them entry; everywhere he could see was covered in dust and fallen leaves, the pots above the few tables and cabinets showing nothing but dead plants and flowers.
+It would be hard to believe anyone lived here if Sizhui had not glimpsed the old and mean woman who had refused them entry; everywhere he could see was covered in dust and fallen leaves, the pots above the few tables and cabinets showing nothing but dead plants and cobwebs.
 The kitchen was in no better shape: the oven was cold as ice when Sizhui touched it, the wood inside wet and rotted.

 “Jin Ling,” Mo Xuanyu said, “go fetch us some dry wood.
 Keep your nose and mouth covered.”